Beginners Guide to Train Horn Kits

 A Step Up

 If you want the type of volume that will make people jump out of their skins, you’re going to need an air tank and an air compressor.
 Depending on the type of vehicle you have, you may already have a compressor.
 If not, you will have to buy a kit which contains one.
 This can make the price rise dramatically.
 Kits containing all the necessary wiring along with both an air tank and an air compressor prices begin at about $200 and quickly go past $300 and $400 if you want powerful authentic train horns.
-Unless you or a friend knows your way around engines, you are going to need someone to install the train horn.
-That could easily cost $100.
+Here are picks for the best train horn kits in this price range:

 Top Quality Train Horns